 American food manufacturers love Malaysian palm oil.
 This versatile and sustainable ingredient is found in many packaged products, from our favorite cookies and granola bars to breads and frozen pizzas.
 But with today’s consumer penchant for choosing foods produced closer to home, why are food producers choosing an oil grown thousands of miles away instead of a locally produced fat?
 It comes down to science.

 Palm oil’s physical composition makes it a healthy alternative to trans fats

 For years, food manufacturers used partially hydrogenated oils (PHOs) to give their products a rich, creamy texture and long shelf life.
 The hydrogenation process turns a liquid oil, often soybean or canola, into a more solid fat.
 Unfortunately, this industrial process also produces a harmful byproduct, trans fats, known to increase heart disease risk.
-The Food and Drug Administration has severely restricted PHOs use in the American food supply.
+The Food and Drug Adminishttration has severely restricted PHOs use in the American food supply.
 Many food manufacturers have returned to using tropical fats, which are naturally more solid at room temperature.
 Malaysian palm oil’s balanced fatty acid composition – 50 percent unsaturated fats and 50 percent saturated fats – makes it an ideal and healthy choice.

 Palm oil production puts less stress on the environment than other edible oils